sheep902/sourcelayers/README.md

 Context: Information from app state and view state.
 Note an intent worker is meant to model user's decision under a certain state of the app, and context is a snapshot of the "certain state", so contexts should be static (I don't know how to make them dynamic anyway).

-Command: How the backend understands the user intent.
+Command: How the backend understands the intent.
 Optional.

 Transition: An intent worker triggers transitions to change app state.
 When a collision is detected in the transition handler, the handler may decide to solve it or terminate the intent worker.